What is Azure Resource Manager?

 Microsoft.Storageis another common resource provider.
 See Resource providers and types.

-- declarative syntax - Syntax that lets you state "Here is what I intend to create" without having to write the sequence of programming commands to create it.
-The Resource Manager template is an example of declarative syntax.
-In the file, you define the properties for the infrastructure to deploy to Azure.
-See Template deployment overview.
+- declarative syntax - Syntax that lets you state "Here's what I intend to create" without having to write the sequence of programming commands to create it.
+ARM templates and Bicep files are examples of declarative syntax.
+In those files, you define the properties for the infrastructure to deploy to Azure.

 The benefits of using Resource Manager